The Road from Launceston to Cradle Mountain

 This post really isn’t about visiting Cradle Mountain, that is a post all to itself.
 But these little furry fellas were my big draw card for coming to this part of the island.
 I like wombats more than I can express.
 Being able to get close enough to hear this little fella rip the grass out of the earth will stay with me forever.

 A couple of things to know about traveling in this area.
 The weather can change very quickly.
-We had a few very chilly days in the middle summer where I was thankful to have thrown wool stocking caps into my luggage at the last minute.
+We had a few very chilly days in the middle of summer where I was thankful to have thrown wool stocking caps into my luggage at the last minute.
 Then, on another day, I ended up with a bit of a sunburn on my arm while driving.
 You really can’t over pack for this trip.

 Be sure to bring your rain gear and your most waterproof shoes if you’re getting outside.
 Many of the easier trails are covered in a boardwalk to protect the local flora and fauna, but they do veer off and can get quite muddy.